Dieter Gerhardt

-Dieter Felix Gerhardt (born 1 November 1935) is a former commodore in the South African Navy and commander of the strategic Simon's Town naval dockyard.
+Dieter Felix Gerhardt (1 November 1935 – 8 July 2026) was a commodore in the South African Navy and commander of the strategic Simon's Town naval dockyard.
 He was arrested by the FBI in New York City in 1983 following information obtained from a Soviet defector.
-He was convicted of high treason as a spy for the Soviets for a period of twenty years in South Africa together with his second wife, Ruth, who had acted as his courier.
+He was convicted of high treason as a spy for the Soviets for a period of 20 years in South Africa together with his second wife, Ruth, who had acted as his courier.
 Both were released prior to the change of government following the 1994 general election.

 Early life and education

 Gerhardt was born on 1 November 1935, in Berlin, Nazi Germany.

 Military training

 Gerhardt joined the South African Navy after his father successfully persuaded naval chief Hugo Biermann to take the troubled teenager under his wing to try to instill discipline in him; he graduated from the Naval Academy in Saldanha Bay in 1956, winning the Sword of Honour.
 In 1962, he attended a Royal Navy mine school in Portsmouth and completed the parachute training course at RAF Abingdon.
 After his training in Britain, he was seconded to the Royal Navy.
 He started his spying career in his late twenties, while still a junior naval officer, by offering his services to the South African Communist Party.
 Bram Fischer referred him to the Soviet embassy in London, where the "walk-in" was recruited into the GRU, the Soviet military intelligence branch, and instructed to continue his career in the South African military.